AET-HEA-Nucleation/Supplementary-Data-Codes/README.md

 Folder: [5_Position_refinement](./5_Position_refinement)

 Run the codes `Main_position_refinement_HEA_nanoparticle.m` to refine the 3D atomic models of the 25 HEA nanoparticles.
-To ensure the accuracy of the structural and chemical order analysis on the atomic structures, surface atoms of each HEA nanoparticle were excluded prior to computing structural and chemical orders.
+To ensure the accuracy of the further analysis on the atomic structures, surface atoms of each HEA nanoparticle were excluded prior to computing structural and chemical orders.

 ### 6. Experimental Atomic Model